 - This is how Usagi initially meets Mamoru in Sailor Moon — she crumples up and tosses away a bad test paper, and hits him.

 - In an Archie Comics, Jughead refuses to be superstitious on Friday the 13th.
 After bad luck following each attempt to disprove the notion, he finds a horseshoe, scoffs at the idea it's lucky, and casually throws it away.
 It hits a passing driver in the head — who turns out to be tall, muscled, and none too pleased.

 - In one Disney comic, a superstitious Donald Duck spills a salt shaker and declares it's bad luck, unless you toss some above your shoulder.
 He promptly does so, only for the salt to land in someone's ice cream.
 Cue angry customer.

 - In the comic continuation of Gargoyles, Broadway disarms the club-wielding clone Burbank.
-He then blindly tossed the club over his shoulder, to knock out the clone known as Malibu.
+He then blindly tosses the club over his shoulder, to knock out the clone known as Malibu.